 The sudden influx overloads adjacent transformers, knocking them out as well.
 Transformers fall like dominoes, and soon the entire national grid succumbs to a massive cascading blackout.
 Because the transformers are broken and not just switched off, they must be physically replaced or repaired, processes that can take between six and eighteen months.

 The darkness persists.
 Gas stops pumping; transmitters stop relaying.
 Without fuel or signal, the country’s transportation, communication, and agricultural systems soon fail.
 Shops and markets are looted and stripped in days.
 What food there is spoils without refrigeration, and new supply is cut off.
 Without working treatment centers, raw sewage pours into our water.
-Police and military are outnumbered and impotent; they abandon their jobs to focus on protecting their families.
+Police and military are overwhelmed and impotent.
 Lines for fuel and potable water are twelve hours long, and most of the supplies are hoarded by roving militias.
 As the weeks become months, people resort to drinking from contaminated pools and wells.
 Many starve.
 As the blackout continues, diseases—particularly waterborne ones like cholera—run rampant.
 Martial law prevails.
 The Congressional EMP Commission estimated in 2008 that within one year of societal breakdown, two-thirds of Americans would be dead.

 This scenario is extreme, yes, but not nearly as outlandish as we’d like to believe.
 The United States’ electrical grid, in its current state, is vulnerable.
 It is vulnerable to temporary deactivation, and—potentially far more devastating—it is vulnerable to a permanent crippling of its infrastructure.